Ildemaro Vargas Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff leads the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9 to lead MLB.

-- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).
+- The Blue Jays' 3.75 team ERA ranks second across all league pitching staffs.

-- Blue Jays pitchers combine to allow 161 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (163 total, 1.2 per game).

-- Berrios goes for his 10th victory when he makes the start for the Blue Jays, his 27th of the season.
-He is 9-9 with a 3.55 ERA and 144 strikeouts in 152 2/3 innings pitched.

-- In his last outing on Thursday against the Baltimore Orioles, the right-hander went six innings, giving up five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.